Limited Licence / Work Licence

 Maybe your employer will not be able to replace you and his business will suffer seriously or your children will suffer financial hardship because you won’t be able to provide for them – that’s all undue hardship.

 Personal and not solely financial hardships can sometimes be used here.
-For example Patrick has succeeded in getting limited licences that allow clients to drive other people including children for special purposes.
+For example our lawyers have repeatedly succeeded in getting limited licences that allow clients to drive other people including children, for special purposes.

 2: Public safety issues